Looking for a degree course starting this September?

-Writtle College is one the oldest and leading providers of horticultural education in the UK.
-Our horticulture degrees are designed to enhance both the theory and practical skills of our students in order to fully prepare them for a successful career within the horticultural industry after graduation.
+Writtle College is one of the oldest and leading providers of horticultural education in the UK.
+Our horticulture degrees are designed to enhance both the theory and practical skills of our students, in order to fully prepare them for a successful career within the horticultural industry after graduation.

 As the largest provider of horticulture education in the country, students can be assured of engaging with experienced and knowledgeable staff as well as having access to excellent teaching resources on campus.